CodecoolGlobal/solarwatch-new-features-general-zsbrigi/README.md

    SPRING_DATASOURCE_PASSWORD=YOUR_DB_PASSWORD
    CODECOOL_APP_JWTSECRET=YOUR_JWT_SECRET_KEY
    ```
-   *JWT Secret key should be 64 characters long and not contain illegal characters like `-`.*
+   *The JWT secret key should be 64 characters long and should only include alphanumeric characters (A-Z, a-z, 0-9).
+It is advisable to avoid using special characters such as `-`, `/`, `+`, and `=` to prevent potential issues with encryption and encoding.*

 3. Build and start the containers:
    ```bash